Dr Anshul Swami

 - Psychiatry Senior House Officer, South London & Maudsley NHS Trust 2003-2007

-Dr Anshul Swami has worked exclusively in the assessment, treatment and rehabilitation of patients with substance misuse and behavioural addictive disorders and dual diagnosis for over 10 years.
+Dr Anshul Swami has worked exclusively in the assessment, treatment and rehabilitation of patients with substance misuse and behavioural addictive disorders and dual diagnosis since 2003.

 He is qualified and has extensive clinical experience of treating patients with complex and severe drug difficulties (heroin and cocaine), harmful or dependent patterns of alcohol consumption, prescription medication problems, over the counter medication problems, club drug use such as Ketamine, Mephedrone, GHB/GBL, legal highs, methamphetamines.